mongodb/specifications/source/auth/tests/mongodb-oidc.rst

 - Create a ``MongoClient`` configured with ``retryReads=false`` and an OIDC callback that implements the AWS provider logic.
-- Poison the cache with an invalid access token.
+- Poison the *Client Cache* with an invalid access token.
 - Perform a ``find`` operation that succeeds.
 - Assert that the callback was called 1 time.
 - Close the client.